seancorfield/vscode-calva-setup/README.md

 ### Launching and Using Portal

-Launching an instance of Portal is nice and simple.
-You must first start a repl and connect to it.
+Before you launch Portal, you must first start a repl and connect to it.
 Once that is up, you will use the following commands.

 1. Connect to the running repl via Clover with: `ctrl-; y`
 2. Start Portal with: `ctrl-; shift+p`